 San Francisco is recognized year after year as the premier destination for conventions, meetings, events, and leisure travel.

 San Francisco is as famous for its restaurants and food trends as it is for its Golden Gate Bridge and cable cars.

 There is enough to experience and explore in San Francisco to fill a hundred itineraries, but most visitors want to see the more famous sites right away.

 More than a dozen San Francisco hotels have recently completed major upgrades.
 Several have emerged from these transformations with new names or a re-flag under another hotel brand.

 Famous for scenic beauty, cultural attractions, diverse communities and world-class cuisine, San Francisco’s landmarks include the Golden Gate Bridge, cable cars, Fisherman’s Wharf, Alcatraz, Chinatown, Union Square, North Beach, the Castro district and Mission Dolores.

 San Franciscans "are very proud of their city, and they should be.
-It’s the most beautiful place in the world."
-Actor and director Robert Redford San Francisco Chronicle, August 22, 2003
+It’s the most beautiful place in the world," said actor and director Robert Redford.

 San Francisco's Golden Gate Bridge is one of the most famous, photographed and beloved landmarks in the world.
 Yet as popular as it is, there are several things that most people don't know about the graceful span and all the ways to experience it.